spinkube/documentation/content/en/_index.md

 {{% blocks/lead color="secondary" %}}

-SpinKube combines the <a href="https://github.com/spinkube/spin-operator">Spin operator</a>, <a href="https://github.com/spinkube/containerd-shim-spin">containerd Spin shim</a>, and the <a
+SpinKube combines the <a href="https://github.com/spinkube/spin-operator">Spin operator</a>, <a href="https://github.com/spinkube/containerd-shim-spin">containerd shim Spin</a>, and the <a
 href="https://github.com/spinkube/runtime-class-manager">runtime class manager</a> (formerly <a
 href="https://kwasm.sh/">KWasm</a>) open source projects with contributions from Microsoft, SUSE, Liquid Reply, and Fermyon.
 By running applications at the Wasm abstraction layer, SpinKube gives